 At KCF, we are dedicated to establishing and carefully managing permanent endowment funds that express the ambitions and values of our generous donors.
 Through their gifts, we provide grants to local nonprofits and award scholarships to deserving students.

-By choosing to join us as a donor, you become a catalyst for positive transformation across the communities of Kenosha County and beyond.
+By choosing to join us as a donor, you become a catalyst for positive transformation across the communities of Kenosha County.
 Seize the opportunity to shape your legacy.
 How do you envision positive change?
 What community issues matter to you?
 How can we support your philanthropy?

 A Bold Step Toward a Stronger Future